 The hair settled; the wings retreated, her eyes slowly set

 on a young boy tending tulips.
-Their
+Their gaze just then met.

 "Waiting for her to come this way" by ~NotenSMSK